simpleanalytics/docs/_docs/55_events/01-introduction.md

 ## The variable `sa` is already used

-If that is the case, you can change it with the `data-sa-global` attribute:
+If the `sa` variable is already in use you can change it with the `data-sa-global` attribute:

 ```html
 <script>window.ba=window.ba||function(){a=arguments;ba.q?ba.q.push(a):ba.q=[a]};</script>